ISLET

 Type 1 diabetes (T1D) represents a huge personal and societal challenge.
 According to the IDF Atlas, 9th edition, 1.1 million children and adolescents (0-19 years of age) live with T1D in the world including 296,500 in Europe.
 The number of newly-diagnosed children and adolescents in Europe each year is estimated to be around 31,000.
 Type 1 diabetes is an auto-immune condition in which the body’s immune system attacks the insulin-producing beta cells of the pancreas, as a result of which the body produces little or no insulin.
 Type 1 diabetes most frequently develops in children and young adults and is one of the most common chronic diseases in childhood, although it can occur at any age.
 People living with T1D require daily insulin injections, without which they would die.

-The project aims to build and implement a new and innovative programme for producing and marketing human pluripotent stem cell (hPSC)-derived advanced therapy medicinal products (ATMPs) for the treatment of people with T1D.
-It is envisaged that by the end of the project there will be:
+The project aimed to build and implement a new and innovative programme for producing and marketing human pluripotent stem cell (hPSC)-derived advanced therapy medicinal products (ATMPs) for the treatment of people with T1D.
+The project aimed to develop:

 • A regulatory approved manufacturing process for the production of hPSC-derived beta cells ready for use in phase 1 human trials (First-generation ATMP)